xjvelazquez/Fantasy_Football_Predictions/README.md

 number of fantasy points earned for a player.
 Each player's data is trained on their own individual model.
 Although the amount of data varies for each player, the average number of games played is less than 100.
 With such limited data, a deeper model is not needed, and did not improve accuracy.
 The data is split into training and testing data, with the testing data being games played in the 2020-2021 season.
 Each hidden layer utilizes ReLU as its activation function and has sizes of 128, 256, 256, 256, and 1, respectively.

 ## Case Study
-In this case study, I explored the data of two players, Frank Gore and Travis Kelce.
-I chose these two players as they play in different positions on the offense, have a different number of games played, and have generally done well in their career.
+In this case study, I explored the data of one player, Travis Kelce.
+I chose this player as he has generally done well in his career, and has scored a wide range of points throughout his career.

 ### Travis Kelce
 Travis Kelce was drafted in the 3rd round (63rd overall) of the 2013 NFL Draft by the Kansas City Chiefs.
 He plays as a tight-end and has become one of the best players at the position.